-This event is action packed and full of hot rods and junkers that crash into each other to compete for the trophy and other prizes.
+One of the biggest days of the year, this annual community event brings hundreds of folks to this small town of Tappen.
+Crowds park their personal vehicles around the circle where they sit and watch junk cars and hot rods crash into one another.
+Trophies are given to the one left standing, or should I say driving.
 There are only a few vendor stands; there might be T-shirts and food sold.
-However, this event was free to attend in the past, but recent years, there is a fee now.
+However, this event was formerly free to attend in the past, but recent years, there is a fee now.
 Many folks from all over North Dakota attend this event, and this year’s show did not disappoint.
 Attendees bring their campers, lawn chairs, or large pick up trucks backed in as they sit and watch the crashing and demolition derby action.
 This is a great event for affordable, family fun.
 Here are a few captions.

 A great event for family fun.
-Tappen, N.D. had celebrated its 125th Year Quasquicentennial Anniversary in 2003, and it was quite a celebration.
+Tappen, North Dakota celebrated its 125th Year Quasquicentennial Anniversary in 2003, and it was quite a celebration.
 The entire town was looking like something in a picture book of green manicured lawns, gardens and flowers, and tidy as far as I could see.
 I remember the 100th year Centennial Anniversary and found some old photos in my parents photo albums.

 According to the centennial book, Tappen was a hopping, busy little town.
-Today, however, it has remained its quiet slow pace, farmers are abundant, and several of the old time buildings have been either torn down, dilapidated, or removed from Tappen and taken to Bismarck.
+Today, however, it has remained its quiet slow pace with abundant farming, and several of the old time buildings have been either torn down, dilapidated, or removed from Tappen and taken to Bismarck.
 A replica of a small midwest town called Buckstop Junction, has been re-created in Bismarck, using original old building and structures from various small towns.
-Learn more about this historical place: https://website.buckstopjunction.org:89/

 Tappen may be small, but there are a few businesses that help make Tappen a great place to live or stop in and visit this small town USA.